syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 ![flexible-working-hours-in-winui-scheduler-timeslot-views](DayandWeekViews_Images/flexible-working-hours-in-winui-scheduler.png)

 N>
-* The [NonWorkingDays](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_NonWorkingDays) property will applicable only for `workWeek` and `TimelineWorkWeek` views only, and not applicable for the remaining views.
+* The [NonWorkingDays](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_NonWorkingDays) property will be applicable only for `workWeek` and `TimelineWorkWeek` views only, and not be applicable for the remaining views.
 * Scheduler Appointments UI, which does not fall within the `StartHour` and `EndHour` will not be visible and if it falls partially, it will be clipped.
 * No need to specify the decimal point values for `StartHour` and `EndHour`, if you do not want to set the minutes.
 * The number of time slots will be calculated based on total minutes of a day and time interval (total minutes of a day ((start hour - end hour) * 60) / time interval).
 * If a custom timeInterval is given, then the number of time slots calculated based on the given `TimeInterval` should result in an integer value (total minutes % timeInterval = 0), otherwise the next immediate time interval that results in integer value when dividing total minutes of a day will be considered.
 For example, if TimeInterval=2 Hours 15 minutes and total minutes = 1440 (24 Hours per day), then the `TimeInterval` will be changed to ‘144’ (1440%144=0) by considering (total minutes % TimeInterval = 0), it will return integer value for time slots rendering.
 * If the custom `StartHour` and `EndHour` are given, then the number of time slots calculated based on given `StartHour` and `EndHour` should result in integer value, otherwise the next immediate `TimeInterval` will be considered until the result is integer value.
-For example, if the `StartHour` is 9 (09:00AM), `EndHour` is 18.25 (06:15 PM), `TimeInterval` is 30 minutes, and total minutes = 555 ((18.25-9)*60), then the `TimeInterval` will be changed to ’37 minutes’ (555%37=0) by considering (total minutes % timeInterval = 0). it will return the integer value for time slots rendering.
+For example, if the `StartHour` is 9 (09:00AM), `EndHour` is 18.25 (06:15 PM), `TimeInterval` is 30 minutes, and total minutes = 555 ((18.25-9)*60), then the `TimeInterval` will be changed to ’37 minutes’ (555%37=0) by considering (total minutes % timeInterval = 0) it will return the integer value for time slots rendering.

 ## Special time regions

-You can restrict the user interaction such as selection and highlight specific regions of time in a day, week, and workweek views by adding the [SpecialTimeRegions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_SpecialTimeRegions) property of SfScheduler.
-You need to set the [StartTime](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_StartTime) and [EndTime](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_EndTime) properties of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) to create a `SpecialTimeRegion,` you can use the timeZone property to set the specific timezone for Start and end time of `SpecialTimeRegion.` The `SpecialTimeRegion` will display the text or image on it, which is set to the text or icon property of `SpecialTimeRegion`.
+Restrict the user interaction such as selection and highlight specific regions of time in a day, week, and workweek views by adding the [SpecialTimeRegions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_SpecialTimeRegions) property of SfScheduler.
+Set the [StartTime](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_StartTime) and [EndTime](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_EndTime) properties of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) to create a `SpecialTimeRegion,` use the timeZone property to set the specific timezone for Start and end time of `SpecialTimeRegion.` The `SpecialTimeRegion` will display the text or image on it, which is set to the text or icon property of `SpecialTimeRegion`.

-You can merge the adjacent region of `SpecialTimeRegion` and show them as a single region instead of showing them separately for each day using the [CanMergeAdjacentRegions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanMergeAdjacentRegions) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) in the week and workweek views.
+Merge the adjacent region of `SpecialTimeRegion` and show them as a single region instead of showing them separately for each day using the [CanMergeAdjacentRegions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanMergeAdjacentRegions) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html) in the week and workweek views.
 By default, its value is set to `false`.

 ### Selection restriction in timeslots

-You can enable or disable the touch interaction of SpecialTimeRegion using the [CanEdit](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanEdit) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html).
-By default, its value is set to `true`.
+Enable or disable the touch interaction of SpecialTimeRegion using the [CanEdit](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_CanEdit) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html).
+By default, it's value is set to `true`.

 {% tabs %}
 {% highlight c# %}